Teflon is Toast in Food Packaging!

 My question is, if perfluorinated chemicals are unsafe for food to come in contact with, wouldn't it also be logical that related PFCs like perfluorinated carboxylic acids (PFCAs) be regulated and taken out of sunscreen, lotion and cosmetics?
 After all these personal care products come in contact with your skin every day.

-recent study discovered that 13 out of 15 samples of items considered safe for use on the human body contained PFCAs.
+A recent study discovered that 13 out of 15 samples of items considered safe for use on the human body contained PFCAs.
 My hope is that in the near future, the FDA's ban on PFCs will encompass all products people use in their everyday lives.

 Toxic, Toxic, Toxic!

-Many PFCs are considered endocrine disruptors which are related to hormone issues like polycystic ovary syndrome (PCOS)infertility and immune disorders.
+Many PFCs are considered endocrine disruptors which are related to hormone issues like polycystic ovary syndrome (PCOS), infertility and immune disorders.
 Regulating these nasty hormone disrupting chemicals would in my opinion go a long way in helping people and our planet!
-Sadly, PFCs are linked to breast cancer due to their estrogen activity which is linked to breast cancer cell proliferation
+Sadly, PFCs are linked to breast cancer due to their estrogen activity which is linked to breast cancer cell proliferation.

 Teflon is Toast but Not Burnt Yet